Umuzi-org/ACN-syllabus/content/projects/tilde/repo-card-tutorial/part-1/_index.md

 It might take a few seconds to move.
 The reason for this is that a whole lot of things are happening in the background.

 - A github repo is created for you to work on.
 This is a private repo, so only certain people can see it
-- The master branch is protected.
+- The main branch is protected.
 We'll talk more about what this means a little bit later
 - you are added as a "collaborator" on the repo so you have access

 Now explore the card.
 Click on the details button and see what's there.